data-apis/scipy-2023-presentation/paper.rst

-   The Python array API standard specifies standardized application programming interfaces (APIs) and behavior for array and tensor objects and operations as commonly found in libraries such as NumPy, PyTorch, TensorFlow, Dask, and CuPy (TODO: citations).
-The establishment and subsequent adoption of the standard aims to reduce ecosystem fragmentation and facilitate array library interoperability in user code and among array-consuming libraries, such as scikit-learn and SciPy (TODO: citations).
+   The Python array API standard specifies standardized application programming interfaces (APIs) and behavior for array and tensor objects and operations as commonly found in libraries such as NumPy :cite:`Harris2020a`, PyTorch :cite:`Paszke2019a`, TensorFlow :cite:`Abadi2016a`, Dask :cite:`Rocklin2015a`, and CuPy :cite:`Okuta2017a`.
+The establishment and subsequent adoption of the standard aims to reduce ecosystem fragmentation and facilitate array library interoperability in user code and among array-consuming libraries, such as scikit-learn :cite:`Pedregosa2011a` and SciPy :cite:`Virtanen2020a`.
 A key benefit of array interoperability for downstream consumers of the standard is device agnosticism, whereby previously CPU-bound implementations can more readily leverage hardware acceleration via graphics processing units (GPUs), tensor processing units (TPUs), and other accelerator devices.

    In this paper, we first introduce the Consortium for Python Data API standards and define the scope of the array API standard.
 We then discuss